ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # Review

-Once everything has been done, and setup, reach out to @David Ansermino or @Greg Markou to double check that everything is setup accordingly.
+Once everything has been done, and setup, reach out to your Head of Engineering person to double check that everything is setup accordingly.

+# Slack notifications

+You can find instructions [here](1_1_slack_notifications.md)

 Good morning y'all!